SAMPLE CHAPTER EXCERPTS FROM

 Eileen

-As I watch the anonymous woman and her son loading apples into their cart one by one, fragments of equations spin through my mind.
-How old I was when my husband, Paul, and I started to try for a family.
-How old I was when, years before that, I wanted to try but Paul wasn’t ready.
-How old I was for each milestone, each pregnancy, each complication.
-How old I was when I realized that becoming a mother was going to be the biggest challenge of my life.
-Sometimes I hate this obsession and the habit that it’s become.
+As I watch the anonymous woman and her son loading apples into their cart one by one, fragments of equations spin through my mind: How old I was for each milestone and each complication.
+How much time passed between when I felt ready to try for a family and when Paul did.
+How long it took me to realize that becoming a mother was going to be the biggest challenge of my life.
+Sometimes I hate this obsession and the habit it’s become.
 Sometimes I feel better when the calculations reassure me that my family did end up like so many others, even after all these years.

-One day, I muse to Paul, when I’m a frail old woman whiling away the hours in a nursing home, I’ll sit alone in the low-angled light of the setting sun and rock with a baby doll.
-We’ve smiled together over this vision of me for all of our seventeen years together, since we were twenty-one, since we were just a family of two.
+One day, I think, when I’m a frail old woman in a nursing home, I’ll sit alone in the glow of the setting sun and rock with a baby doll.
+Paul and I have smiled over this vision for all of our seventeen years together.
 He knows I’ve dreamt of being a mother since I was a little girl.
-So he understands why my stomach still knots when I admit the sadness and anger that linger after overcoming infertility--and why I can’t quite let go of these struggles, grateful though I am for what we have.
+He understands why my stomach still knots when I admit the sadness and anger that linger after overcoming infertility—and why I can’t quite let go of these struggles, grateful though I am for what we have….

 THIRD CHILD